fappel/FOP/README.md

 # FOP
-Eclipse Feature that provides Apache™ FOP (Formatting Objects Processor) and its dependency bundles
+Apache™ FOP (Formatting Objects Processor) is a print formatter driven by XSL formatting objects (XSL-FO) and an output independent formatter.
+The feature provided by this repository contains a collection of bundles that are needed for using FOP within OSGi and Eclipse.